 Why You Should Use a Professional Cat Sitter

 If there is a downside to going on holiday it is having to leave your pet cat behind.
-Most cat owners realize that their cats don’t cope well going into new environments such as a friend’s home or boarding cattery and will choose to leave them home with either a professional pet sitter or a friend or neighbour caring for them.
-Thirty years ago most cat owners didn’t have the luxury of a professional pet sitter and it was common for cats to be cared for by a local teenager or neighbour.
+Most cat owners realise that their cats don’t cope well going into new environments such as a friend’s home or boarding cattery and will choose to leave them home with either a professional pet sitter or a friend or neighbour caring for them.
+Thirty years ago many cat owners didn’t have the luxury of a professional pet sitter and it was common for cats to be cared for by a local teenager or neighbour.

 By staying in his home territory your cat will be able to engage in his usual routines and thus will feel in control and he will be comforted by the usual communal scent of home.
 If your cat needs medications or supplements, a professional cat sitter will be able to administer these correctly and will be able to monitor your cat’s health.
-A professional cat sitter should have specific qualifications, experience or training in feline health, welfare, and behaviour.
+Your professional cat sitter should have specific qualifications, experience or training in feline health, welfare, and behaviour.
 While there are generic “Pet Sitters” available many of these are mostly experienced with and focused on dogs, and as such may not pick up on the subtle signs of feline illness or distress.

-Elizabeth Llewellyn is a feline welfare and behaviour specialist with over 20 years experience working with cats in a variety of settings including rescue, breeding, boarding, grooming and veterinary.
+Elizabeth Llewellyn is a feline welfare and behaviour specialist with 30 years experience working with cats in a variety of settings including rescue, breeding, boarding, grooming and veterinary.
 She lives in Chittenden County Vermont with her three cats.